Anti-nuclear movement in the United Kingdom: Nuclear weapons

 Historically, public support for unilateral nuclear disarmament has remained at about one in four of the population."
-Between 1955 and 1962, between 19% to 33% of people in Britain expressed disapproval of the manufacture of nuclear weapons.
+Between 1955 and 1962, 19% to 33% of people in Britain expressed disapproval of the manufacture of nuclear weapons.
 Public support for unilateralism in September 1982 reached 31%.
 Support fell after the end of the Cold war and even after the collapse of the Soviet Union British nuclear weapons had majority support.

 In 2005, Greenpeace commissioned MORI to conduct an opinion poll which asked about attitudes to Trident and the use of nuclear weapons.
 When asked whether the UK should replace Trident, without being told of the cost, 44% of respondents said "Yes" and 46% said "No".
 When asked the same question and told of the cost, 33% said "Yes" and 54% said "No".

 In the same poll, when asked "Would you approve or disapprove of the UK using nuclear weapons against a country we are at war with?"